bitgrin/documentation/docs/docscontributing.md

 title: this is a title
 ---
 ```
-In order for it to display properly, this title will be displayed on the top of the document as well as the sidebar label
+In order for it to display properly, this title will be displayed on the top of the document as well as the sidebar label unless specified by ```sidebar_label: Label ```

 ### Edit the sidebar to display the new document
 Sidebar javascript file can be found [here](https://github.com/bitgrin/documentation/sidebar.js)